buildvoc/building-attributes/README.md

 You can try to upload a photo of buildings in England, In a few seconds, the system will track detailed building attributes from the photo you uploaded.
 Let's try it, [building-height.co.uk](https://building-height.co.uk).

+1. Upload an image
+You can upload or capture from your camera with active GPS

+1. Image metadata will be displayed
+Extracted metadata from the image you uploaded will be displayed

+1. Building height will be identified
+The building height, map location of the building and its attributes will be displayed

 # About this repository

 This repository for serving building-height.co.uk API calls.
 It has been developed by experienced cartographers using PHP language based on Laravel and PostGIS.